heb-dtc/cook_book/simple_guacamole.md

 Add up salt and pepper.

-Squize the lemon juice into the mix.
+Squeeze the lemon juice into the mix.